 Yousician works with any real 4-string concert and soprano ukulele.
 You can use acoustic, electric or electroacoustic ukulele, in standard G, C, E, A tuning.
-You can also use Yousician with a tenor ukulele by changing the G string, and tuning it to high G tuning.
+Tenor ukulele tunes to a low G tuning, and is not supported by Yousician.
+If you have a tenor ukulele, you need to change the G string, and tune it to high G tuning.

 If you are having problems with recognition, check these tips to troubleshoot.
 They are listed in order; start with the first one and if it doesn’t help, continue to the next one.